 The Park Tool Chain Checker Bicycle Chain Wear Gauge fits into the chain in three places for more accuracy.

-The Pedro’s Tools Chain Checker Plus 2 has the same three contact point design as the Park version, but it also includes a chain hook on the opposite side which is used to hold the two ends of your chain together while you get ready to insert the master link when installing a new chain.
+Pedro’s Tools Chain Checker Plus 2 has the same three contact point design as the Park version, but it also includes a chain hook on the opposite side which is used to hold the two ends of your chain together while you get ready to insert the master link when installing a new chain.

-Pedro's Chain Checker Plus 2
+Chain Checker Plus II, Black

 The Pedro's Chain Checker Plus 2 includes a chain hook on the top for multi-function use.

 If you’re a tool geek and want to go full Mac Daddy, then the KMC Digital Chain Checker is for you!
-KMC claims it’s the most accurate chain wear gauge on the market, but unlike other designs, it requires human pressure to push the rollers apart to measure the distance instead of the “drop-in” style of cheaper tools which let gravity do the job.
+KMC claims it’s the most accurate chain wear gauge on the market, but unlike other designs, it requires human pressure to push the rollers apart to measure the distance instead of the “drop-in” style of cheaper tools, which let gravity do the job.

 KMC Digital Chain-Checker